 Synonyms of Alpha-1 Antitrypsin Deficiency

 - No subdivisions found.

 Alpha-1 antitrypsin deficiency-associated lung disease is characterized by progressive degenerative and destructive changes in the lungs (emphysema, commonly of the panacinar type).
 Emphysema is a chronic, usually slowly progressive illness, which most commonly causes shortness of breath.
 Other symptoms may include chronic cough, phlegm production, and wheezing.
 Frequent respiratory infections may also occur.
 Serious changes that occur in the lungs and other organs of the body may develop by the time the person reaches the age of 40 - 50 years (but may also occur only later in life).
-Individuals affected by A1AD often experience long diagnostic delays and visits too many different health care providers before the diagnosis is made for the first time.
+Some individuals with severe deficiency of A1AT never develop emphysema and have a normal life, especially if they never smoke.
+Individuals affected by A1AD often experience long diagnostic delays and visits to many different health care providers before the diagnosis is made for the first time.

 Pulmonary function tests may reveal reduction in expiratory air flow, hyperinflation, low diffusing capacity, and a CT scan of the chest may show loss of lung tissue that may not be apparent on breathing test results.
-An abnormal level of oxygen in the arterial blood (arterial hypoxemia), with or without the retention of carbon dioxide, may also occur, especially in more advanced lung disease.
+An abnormal level of oxygen in the arterial blood (arterial hypoxemia), with or without the retention of carbon dioxide, may also occur, especially if the lung disease is advanced.

 Most commonly, changes are evident in the lower lung zones of plain chest X-rays or CT scans (about 2/3 of cases), though more classic changes of emphysema that affect predominantly the upper lung zones also occur in a minority of individuals.